 Day 9: Tahuata (Vaitahu - Hapatoni)

-On this leaf-shaped island, the air is thick with fragrant scent of tiare, frangipani and history.
+On this leaf-shaped island, the air is thick with fragrant scent of Tiare, Frangipani and history.
 In the tiny village of Vaitahu, spanish explorers landed in 1595 and opened fire on a crowd of the curious islanders, killing about 200.
-When the first missionaries came in 1797, the generous local chief left his wife with missionary John Harris, with instruction that he treat her as his own wife.
+When the first missionaries came in 1797, the generous local chief left his wife with missionary John Harris, with the instruction that he treat her as his own wife.
 Harris fled the next day.
 Tahuata also is the site of the first french settlement in the Marquesas in 1842.
-The huge church built by the Vatican, is decorated with beautiful Marquesan carvings.
-We'll picnic in the Valley of Hapatoni and swim and snorkel at a nearby beach.
+The huge church built by the Vatican is decorated with beautiful Marquesan carvings.
+We will enjoy a picnic in the Valley of Hapatoni, go for a swim and snorkel at a nearby beach.

 Day 10: Ua Huka (Vaipaee - Hane - Hokatu)

-We'll visit a museum with exquisite replicas of Marquesan art.
+We visit a museum with exquisite replicas of Marquesan art.
 Some Aranui passengers will explore the island by four-wheel drive; others will ride the Marquesan horses.
-For three hours, we will explore the mountain landscape with heart-stopping views of the Pacific.
+For three hours, we go and explore the mountain landscape with heart-stopping views of the Pacific.
 The wild horses (brought from Chile in 1856) thrive here, outnumbering the islands 476 residents.
-We'll have a Marquesan lunch at a local restaurant and have plenty of time to visit studios of woodcarvers.
-We'll visit the arboretum and the garden of fruits and flower.
-Back on the Aranui, it's Polynesian night with dancing and a buffet dinner on the decks.
+We will enjoy a Marquesan lunch at a local restaurant and have plenty of time to visit studios of woodcarvers.
+After visiting the arboretum and the garden of fruits and flower we go back to the Aranui where we join Polynesian night with dancing and a buffet dinner on the decks.